-Four years into motherhood I was a single-parent.
-My instinct was to bring the scene of operations closer to home to manage my portfolio - parent, homemaker, entrepreneur - under one roof.
-To simplify life further I bought a puppy!
+Four years as a parent and I am single.
+My instinct was to bring my portfolio of parent, homemaker, entrepreneur closer to home.
+To simplify matters I bought a puppy!

-To stay sane, I started dancing again, which I’d begun age 4 as a pink tutu’d ballerina and tap dancing impresario.
-I got a PGCE in Dance and taught creative dance to children and organic movement to adults, while my studies evolved into a Masters Degree in Somatic Art Psychotherapy at Chichester University.
+To stay sane while juggling it all I started dancing again, which I’d begun age 4 as a ballerina in a pink tutu and became a tap-dancing impresario.
+I returned to University and obtained a PGCE in Dance, teaching creative dance to children and organic movement to adults.
+Meanwhile my studies evolved into a Master's Degree in Somatic Art Psychotherapy at the University of Chichester.

-I have a daily practice of expressive art and I make a new Intuitive Vision Board every 9 months of so.
-I was taught by some wonderful teachers notably Helen Poynor, Miranda Tuffnell, Claude Coldy, and Anna Halprin.
+I have a daily expressive arts routine.
+My home and work space is always Feng Shui-friendly.
+And I make a new Intuitive Vision Board every year.
+I’ve been fortunate to have had wonderful teachers - notably Denise Linn, Helen Poynor, Miranda Tuffnell, Claude Coldy, Anna Halprin.